IRNAS/bio-labware-review/010_general_preparation.md

 ####5.
 Requirements and plans
 The electronics will be assembled following the existing schematics, while experiments will be performed on the electrodes.
 Also, improvements for a wider applicability are planned.
 A pH meter should, with the assistance of calibration liquids, be capable of sensing the full pH range (1-14) of a solution, with a precision of 0,01.

+####6.
+Working around/without the device
+As a relatively cheap and also less precise alternative, pH indicators can be used, which often come in the form of strips or liquids and a comparison chart.
 ---

 ###Ultrasonic bath <a id="Ultrasonic-bath"></a>